 MoDOT pursues value throughout the life of a project utilizing the Value Engineering Program.
 MoDOT uses design-phase value analysis to identify opportunities for innovation, reduce project costs and improve project flexibility.
-MoDOT analyzed 29% of projects during design phase in FY 2020.
+MoDOT analyzed 32% of projects during design phase in FY 21.
 MoDOT also partners with industry to find more cost-effective solutions during the construction phase.
-MoDOT approved 31 VECPs at a 92% approval rate, resulting in a MoDOT savings of \$2.47 million.
-The 24% of projects analyzed and an increase in savings targets were achieved.
+MoDOT approved 25 VECPs at an 81% approval rate, resulting in a MoDOT savings of \$1.31 million.
+The target to review 24% of projects in the design-phase was met this period.
+The target for increasing VECP savings from the previous year was not met this period.

-This measure tracks the use of innovative contracting methods on MoDOT projects including: Design-Build Contracts, A+B contracts, and Alternate Technical Concept contracts.
-This measure also tracks the use of value engineering during design and construction on traditional MoDOT projects including value analysis during the design phase and construction value engineering proposals.
+This measure tracks the use of innovative contracting methods on MoDOT projects including: Design-Build contracts, A+B contracts, Fixed Price Variable Scope contracts, and Alternate Technical Concept contracts.
+This measure also tracks the use of value engineering during design and construction on traditional MoDOT projects including: value analysis during the design phase and construction value engineering proposals.